Protect the Health and Safety of Pregnancy Care in Louisiana

 - Invest in full-spectrum health care centers and providers, including birthing centers and birth workers, who are committed to the reproductive justice framework and offer care in chronically underserved areas, particularly rural and low-income communities.

-- Enact Medicaid reforms that would expand access to full spectrum reproductive health care, including contraception, abortion, pregnancy, and postpartum care.
+- Enact Medicaid reforms that expand access to full spectrum reproductive health care, including contraception, abortion, pregnancy, and postpartum care.

 Sponsored by